Russians in Ukraine: Discrimination

-According to the Institute of Sociology surveys conducted yearly between 1995 and 2005, the percentage of respondents who have encountered cases of ethnic-based discrimination against Russians during the preceding year has consistently been low (mostly in single digits), with no noticeable difference when compared with the number of incidents directed against any other nation, including the Ukrainians and the Jews.
-According to the 2007 Comparative Survey of Ukraine and Europe only 0.1% of Ukrainian residents consider themselves belonging to a group which is discriminated by nationality.
-However, by April 2017 in a public opinion survey conducted by Rating Group Ukraine, 57 percent of Ukrainians polled expressed a very cold or cold attitude toward Russia, as opposed to only 17 percent who expressed a very warm or warm attitude.
+According to Institute of Sociology surveys conducted annually between 1995 and 2005, the percentage of respondents who have encountered cases of ethnic-based discrimination against Russians during the preceding year has consistently been low (mostly in single digits), with no noticeable difference when compared with the number of incidents directed against any other nation, including the Ukrainians and the Jews.
+According to the 2007 Comparative Survey of Ukraine and Europe, 0.1% of Ukrainian residents consider themselves belonging to a group which is discriminated by nationality.
+However, by April 2017 in a public opinion survey conducted by Rating Group Ukraine, 57 percent of Ukrainians polled expressed a "very cold" or "cold" attitude toward Russia, as opposed to only 17 percent who expressed a "very warm" or "warm" attitude.

 Some surveys indicate that Russians are not socially distanced in Ukraine.
-The indicator of the willingness of Ukraine's residents to participate in social contacts of varying degrees of closeness with different ethnic groups (the Bogardus Social Distance Scale) calculated based on the yearly sociological surveys has been consistently showing that Russians are, on the average, least socially distanced within Ukraine except the Ukrainians themselves.
+The indicator of the willingness of Ukraine's residents to participate in social contacts of varying degrees of closeness with different ethnic groups (the Bogardus Social Distance Scale)—based on the yearly sociological surveys—has been consistently showing that Russians are, on the average, least socially distanced within Ukraine except the Ukrainians themselves.
 The same survey has shown that, in fact, that Ukrainian people are slightly more comfortable accepting Russians into their families than they are accepting Ukrainians living abroad.
 Such social attitude correlates with the political one as the surveys taken yearly between 1997 and 2005 consistently indicated that the attitude to the idea of Ukraine joining the union of Russia and Belarus is more positive (slightly over 50%) than negative (slightly under 30%).

 Russian political refugees in Ukraine

-Since Dignity Revolution the Russian government dramatically increased the anti-opposition campaign which resulted in politically motivated cases against Russian liberal opposition.
-As a result, many notable Russians moved to Ukraine to avoid political prosecution in Russia.

-Notable examples are Ilya Ponomaryov (the only member of parliament who voted against the annexation of Crimea), journalists Matvey Ganapolsky, Arkadiy Babchenko, Evgeny Kiselyov, Alexander Nevzorov and others.
+Since the 2014 Maidan Revolution, the Russian government has increased its anti-opposition campaign, which resulted in politically motivated cases against the Russian liberal opposition.
+As a result, notable Russians have moved to Ukraine to avoid prosecution.
+Notable examples are Ilya Ponomaryov (the only member of parliament who voted against the annexation of Crimea), and journalists Matvey Ganapolsky, Arkadiy Babchenko, Evgeny Kiselyov, and Alexander Nevzorov.

-According to the statistics presented by the United Nation's Office of the High Commissioner for Refugees (UNHCR), in 2014 approximately 140 Russians applied for political asylum in Ukraine.
-In the first six months of 2015 this number grew by fifty people more.

-In the same time Ukrainian migration policies are complicated and limit the number of Russians who can successfully apply for a refugee status.
+According to the United Nations' Office of the High Commissioner for Refugees, in 2014 approximately 140 Russians applied for political asylum in Ukraine.
+In the first half of 2015, there were 50 more applications.
+Ukrainian migration policies are complicated, and limit the number of Russians who can successfully apply for a refugee status.